Gilles Dreyfus: London : Royal Brompton and Harefield, NHS Trust, 2001-2009

-In April 2001, Gilles Dreyfus joined Professor Sir Magdi Yacoub at the Harefield Hospital in London, UK.
-They worked together for 6 months before Professor Dreyfus became director of the cardio-thoracic surgery in October 2001, following Sir Yacoub’s retirement.
+In April 2001, Gilles Dreyfus joined Magdi Yacoub at the Harefield Hospital in London, UK.
+They worked together for 6 months before Dreyfus became director of the cardio-thoracic surgery in October 2001, following Yacoub’s retirement.
 He was nominated Professor of cardio-thoracic surgery at the Imperial College School of Medicine (2nd University of UK) and then became director of the cardio-thoracic surgery and transplantation at the Harefield Hospital.
 He also continued his research on mitral valve surgery and on tricuspid valve.

-In 2003, he presented a research paper at the AATS annual meeting with a study population of 311 patients, divided in two subgroups: one underwent isolated mitral valve repair, the other mitral valve repair associated to tricuspid valve repair.
+In 2003, he presented a research paper at the AATS annual meeting with a study population of 311 patients, divided into two subgroups: one underwent isolated mitral valve repair, the other mitral valve repair associated with tricuspid valve repair.
 In this research, professor Dreyfus demonstrated the rationale in treating the tricuspid annulus dilation independently from the presence of tricuspid regurgitation.
 This principle influenced the guidelines of the international societies of Cardiology, may it be the American College of Cardiology / American Heart Association, or the European Society of Cardiology.

 He also focused his research on a new technique to replace the aortic valve, using autologous pericardium.
 Results of this method, called Cardiomend were presented at the American Society of Thoracic Surgeons annual meeting in 2001 and were the object of two articles.

 As Director of one of the largest centers for transplantation in Europe, he led a program of heart and lung transplant and cardiac assist devices.
 Under his influence, the Harefield group was the first group in Europe to implant the Jarvik 2000, in addition to other assist devices as destination therapy or as bridge-to-recovery in case of heart failure.

 While practicing in London, he operated the Queen of Spain's brother, the Queen of England's cousin, the King Constantin of Greece.

 In 2002, professor Dreyfus, along with three other famous European surgeons specialized in mitral valve repair, developed the Master of Valve Repair, a training course supported by Edwards Lifesciences, happening twice or thrice a year, where more than 2000 European surgeons have been trained to advanced techniques in mitral valve repair.

 Cardio-Thoracic Centre in Monaco

-In January 2010, upon the request of Professor Vincent Dor, Gilles Dreyfus was appointed as Medical Director or the Cardio-Thoracic Centre in Monaco, taking over Professor Dor who retired.
+In January 2010, upon the request of Vincent Dor, Gilles Dreyfus was appointed as Medical Director or the Cardio-Thoracic Centre in Monaco, taking over Dor who retired.